Meet the Mariners fans who have waited most of their lives to see their team in the postseason again

 “There’s a quote from that YouTube series which I thought really captured the team perfectly,” he said.
 “They were like, ‘The Mariners are not winners.
 They’re protagonists.’
 It’s a weird quote but I feel like it’s a pretty accurate description of the team.”

 Despite the good memories, the Mariners’ lack of playoff appearances do impact their fans’ love of the team.
-Both Witter and Ratsamee said they believe more people would come watch the team if they actually made it beyond the 162-game regular season.
-Witter said that while he’ll always be a fan and is never serious when he says he won’t watch anymore, he feels his love of the team ebb slightly at times, noting the 2019 season as a particularly low point of his Mariners fandom.
+Both Witter and Ratsamee said they believe more people would come watch if the Mariners actually made it beyond the 162-game regular season.
+Witter said while he’ll always be a fan and is never serious when he says he won’t watch anymore, he feels his love of the team ebb slightly at times, noting the 2019 season as a particularly low point of his Mariners fandom.

 It’s this desperation for a playoff appearance that makes fans question some of the decisions of the team’s front office.